scikit-hep/scikit-hep.github.io/pages/developers/packaging.md

 Note that we do not recommend overriding or changing the behavior of `python setup.py test` or `python setup.py pytest`; the test command through `setup.py` is deprecated and discouraged - anything that directly calls `setup.py` assumes a `setup.py` is present, which is not true for [Flit][] packages and other systems.[^2] Instead, assume users call pytest directly.

 If you need to have custom package data, such as data stored in one place in the SDist structure that shows up in another place in the package, then replace `include_package_data` with an `options.package_data` section and a mapping.

+See our [Supported Python Versions][] statement for more information on `python_requires`.

 ## Extras (low/medium priority)

 It is recommended to use extras instead of or in addition to making requirement files.
 These extras a) correctly interact with install requires and other built-in tools, b) are available directly when installing via PyPI, and c) are allowed in `requirements.txt`, `install_requires`, `pyproject.toml`, and most other places requirements are passed.

 Here is an example of a simple extras, placed in setup.cfg: